Spaceship Earth (Epcot): Updates and history

-From May 26, 1986, to August 15, 1994, the attraction was given a slight remodel.
-This second version of the attraction started off with the lighted tunnel enhanced by twinkling lights, meant to depict stars, with the fog machine removed.
-News journalist Walter Cronkite was the new narrator, reading from an updated script.
-Two new scenes were added before the network operations center, on the left side of the track, featuring a woman working in a “paperless office” and a boy at a computer in his bedroom (the right side, featuring a woman observing technical read outs, remained the same).
-A theme song called "Tomorrow's Child" was composed for the ending of the attraction, which was redesigned with projected images of children on screens to fit the theme of "Tomorrow's Child".
+Debuting May 29, 1986, the second version of the attraction featured a new narration by news journalist Walter Cronkite, reading from an updated script.
+This version started off with the tunnel at the beginning of the ride enhanced by twinkling lights.
+Two new scenes were added before the network operations center, on the left side of the track, featuring a woman working in a “paperless office” and a boy at a computer in his bedroom.
+A new theme song, "Tomorrow's Child", was added to the ending descent, which was redesigned with projected images of children on screens to fit the theme.
+This version of the attraction closed on August 15, 1994.